South African Social Media Scams

 Social media scammers use common scam tactics such as:

-• asking for deposits up front without a first initial meeting
+- asking for deposits up front without an initial meeting

-• inviting you to enter a competition or limited time offer.
+- inviting you to enter a competition or limited offer.

 Steps you can take to protect yourself